redakez/ettt-scheduling/README.md

 ### Finding start times for TT tasks

-Let us say that we wish to know start times with zero jitter of the instance specified in file `./instances/example_ETTT_instance.csv`.
+Let us say that we wish to know start times with jitter of the instance specified in file `./instances/example_ETTT_instance.csv`.
-This can be done with command: `java -jar ./target/ettt_scheduler.jar ./instances/example_ETTT_instance.csv -a ETTT-BF-NJ -s`.
+This can be done with command: `java -jar ./target/ettt_scheduler.jar ./instances/example_ETTT_instance.csv -a ETTT-BF-WJ -s`.
 The start times are saved in csv format at `./target/example_ETTT_instance.csv.st.csv`.

 ## Instances used in benchmarks

-Folder *instances* also contains used three compressed files.
+Folder *instances* also contains used two compressed files.
 These contain instances used in benchmarking the application's algorithms.